 Help!
 I think I might have the baby-blues and postnatal depression

-Definitely, the physical discomforts following baby’s birth will also have an effect on mom’s mental well-being.
+Firstly, the physical discomforts following baby’s birth will also have an effect on mom’s mental well-being.
 A sore perineal area (after a natural birth) or a painful Caesarean section wound can make it difficult to move around and care for baby.

 Postpartum mood disorders

-But for today I want to focus on postpartum mood disorders.
+In this blog I want to focus on postpartum mood disorders.
 These can range from some baby blues on day 3, to full-blown postnatal depression and even psychosis There are various symptoms linked to postnatal depression, and each woman’s experience will differ.

 Up to 80% of women experience baby blues, with symptoms like tearfulness for no apparent reason, anxiety, irritability and being over-sensitive.
 Considering the magnitude of everything happening in your life, these emotions are to be expected.
 Baby blues should clear up after 2-3 weeks.
 With support and understanding from those around you, medical treatment should not be necessary.